 - occupational growth (work opportunities resulting from the creation of new positions)

 - size of the occupation.

-Over 3,000 Albertans are employed in the Insurance underwriters occupational group.
-This group is expected to have a below-average annual growth of 1.3% from 2016 to 2020.
-As a result, 39 new positions are forecast to be created each year, in addition to job openings created by employment turnover.
+In Alberta, the B114: Insurance Underwriters occupational group is expected to have a below-average annual growth of 1.3% from 2016 to 2020.
+In addition to job openings created by employment turnover, 39 new positions are forecasted to be created within this occupational group each year.